Temple Basin

 Temple Basin is approximately 2 hours from Christchurch by car, followed by a 45-minute walk.
 Like many club fields, a good portion of the skiable area is accessible only by hiking, including some hiking between lifts.

 The field consists of 4 main basins.
 Cassidy Tow accesses a smooth open basin with beginner and intermediate terrain.
 Temple Tow accesses an intermediate slope.
 Between Cassidy and Temple tows a stream gut offers rock faces and snow traps.
 A short walk from the top of Temple Tow brings users to Downhill Basin and the fields highest Tow.
 Downhill consists of a wide open bowl with Blimit and Mt Temples peaks above.
 A traverse and/or hike from the top of Downhill Tow gives users access to Bills Basin, an intermediate basin with a collection of chutes at the bottom.
 From the top of Downhill tow one can also hike to the peak accessing the Mingha Valley over the ridge.
 The Mingha, whilst not patrolled, is commonly used by backcountry skiers and snowboarders.

 This field is just on the Western side of the Southern Alps and so receives significantly more snowstorms than those areas further east.

+Accommodation

+There are two lodges in operation at Temple Basin which together have a maximum capacity of 120 visitors per night.
+Ferirer Lodge, the larger of the two can accommodate 75 visitors, and boasts hot showers, main's power, wifi and even a chef.
+CUSSC lodge, maintained by students from Canterbury University accommodates 45 visitors and shares similar amenities.
+A third building, Lockwood Shelter is maintained by the Canterbury Mountainering Club as a day lodge.